-Biology and history of the human species for non-science majors.
-A chronological presentation from the origin of life to the present with emphasis on the impact that plants, animals and diseases have had and are having on human civilizations.
+Biology and history of the human species for nonscience majors.
+Course is presented chronologically from the origin of life to the present with emphasis on the impact plants, animals and diseases have had and are having on human civilizations.
 (B or H)

 Credits: 4; Prereq: BOT 2010C or BSC 2010.

 Credits: 3; Prereq: BOT 2010C.

 The causes of plant diseases, how they develop and spread and how to diagnose and control the diseases affecting turf grasses and ornamental plants.

 The principles and practice of plant disease control through cultural practices, competing microorganisms and chemical pesticides.
 (This course is offered every other year.)

 Credits: 4; Prereq: BOT 2011C or BOT 3303L or PLP 3002C.

 Introduction to the groups of fungi and fungi-like organisms.
 Discussion of the structure, development, physiology, genetics, ecology and taxonomy of fungi.
 (This course is offered every other year.)